deep-wu/deep-wu.github.io/index.md

 - **Jan 2025**: Serving as a reviewer for [IJCV Journal].

-- **Sep 2024**: Invited to give a talk on *High-Quality Development of AI School* at the Teacher's Day Meeting.

 - **Jul 2024**: Serving as a reviewer for [TIP Journal].

 ---